pgerke/get-odassey/README.md

 - Browse through the data for your OData v4 endpoints
 - Conveniently show the metadata for a given endpoint
 - Cross platform support: Runs on Windows 10, macOS and Linux
+- Supports mobile platforms: iPad, Android tablets as PWA and native application
 - Online mode: Run in browser without installation
-- Supports mobile platforms as PWA: iPad, Android tablets
 - Powerful, persistent layout options

 ## Demo